Ohio State WR Carnell Tate Scouting Report

 Image 2: WR Carnell Tate (18) running a route during his final year at IMG Academy

-Born on January 19, 2005, Carnell Tate was a five-star WR prospect in the class of 2023 who initially played at Maurist High School in Chicago, Illinois.
+Born on January 19, 2005, Carnell Tate was a Five-Star WR prospect in the class of 2023 who initially played at Maurist High School in Chicago, Illinois.
 After two dominate seasons, Tate decided to transfer to IMG Academy as a junior to further develop as a player and improving his exposure.
 The decision paid off as Tate became one of the nation’s premier WR prospects and became the target of a major recruiting battle between Tennessee, Notre Dame, and Ohio State.
 Ultimately, Tate decided to commit to Ohio State to receive coaching from WR guru Brian Hartline.

 Athletic Tools

-A long, fluid player, Tate immediately stands out as a natural field stretcher.
+A long, fluid player, Carnell Tate immediately stands out as a natural field stretcher.
 While he lacks elite speed, Tate is a constant big-play threat as he utilizes his acceleration, stride length, and deep speed to eat up the cushion of off-coverage defenders or stack corners playing tighter coverage.
 Beyond his ability as a deep threat, Tate is one of the premier contested-catch targets in the class.
-Whether in the red zone or playing against athletic corners who can recover downfield, Tate uses his great length and body control to highpoint passes and secure difficult catches.
+Whether in the red zone or playing against athletic corners who can recover downfield, Tate uses his great length and body control to secure difficult catches.

-Video 3: WR Carnell Tate (18) uses his frame and body control to high point the ball for the touchdown against CB Tyrell Raby (5)
+Video 3: WR Carnell Tate (18) high point the ball for the touchdown

-Video 6: WR Carnell Tate (18) lands both of his strikes inside the landmarks and seals the defender off to help generate an explosive play for WR Brandon Inniss (1)
+Video 6: WR Carnell Tate (18) lands both of his strikes inside the landmarks and seals the defender off to help clear space for the screen

 Technicals